How to get from IAH Airport to downtown Houston with Bus 102

 On board Bus 102

-I noticed that most of the people using Bus 102 were airport workers and other local residents as space for luggage is limited.
-There is space above seats for carry-on sized luggage but anything larger and you will have to find another mode of transportation to your destination in Houston.
+I noticed that most of the people using Bus 102 were airport workers and locals, as luggage space is limited.
+There is space above seats for carry-on-sized luggage, but anything larger means you will have to find another mode of transportation to your destination in Houston.

 Keep an eye towards the front of the bus for information about the next stop.
-When you see your bus stop listed, press the small red button above your seat.
+Press the small red button above your seat when you see your bus stop listed.

-After the bus stops, grab your belongings, exit the bus, and welcome to Houston.
+After the bus stops, grab your belongings, exit the bus.

 1. Just remember that you cannot check your bags at the airport, so you’ll have to drag them with you on the bus, FWIW.
 Possibly you can check them ahead to your next destination so you don’t have to tote them.